Imaginaryverse/tap-sudoku/README.md

 When you have populated every empty cell with a value and you believe you have the solution, press "Try Solution".
 If your solution isn't correct the game will continue and incorrect values will be marked in red.
 Otherwise, correct values will be marked in green, the timer will stop and your statistics will be presented.

+#### RULES OF SUDOKU

+A Sudoku board is comprised of 9 rows, 9 columns and 9 sub-grids.
+At the beginning of each game a certain number of cells are locked with a value inside while another number of cells are empty.
+To complete a board every row, column and sub-grid must include numbers 1 to 9 and must not contain any duplicate numbers.

 #### ABOUT THE APP